seif-1999/Stepper-Controller-using-Assembly/README.md

 -Stepper motor is a brushless DC motor that divides the full rotation angle of 360° into a number of equal steps.
 -The motor is rotated by applying a certain sequence of control signals.
 -The speed of rotation can be changed by changing the rate at which the control signals are applied.
+-The rotation angle is controlled by the potentiometer.
 -Various stepper motors with different step angles and torque ratings are available in the market.
 -A microcontroller can be used to apply different control signals to the motor to make it rotate according to the need of the application.